lisitsyn/tapkee/README.md

 `TAPKEE_CALLBACK_IS_DISTANCE(your_distance_callback)`

-Out-of-the-box callbacks are already 'identified'.
+Out-of-the-box callbacks are already 'identified' - no need to use any macroses for them.

 Integration with other libraries
 --------------------------------